psi4/psi4/doc/sphinxman/source/scf.rst

 iterations.
 When used together, SAD and DIIS are usually sufficient to converge the SCF for all but the most difficult systems.
 Additional convergence techniques are available for more difficult cases, and are detailed below.
-At this point, the code switches on the requested PK integrals technology, which requires only four full iterations to reach convergence, starting from the DF guess.
-This hybrid DF/conventional procedure can significantly accelerate SCF computations requiring exact integrals, especially when used in concert with the integral-direct conventional algorithm.
+At this point, the code switches on the requested Direct integrals technology, which requires only four full iterations to reach convergence, starting from the DF guess.
+This hybrid DF/Direct procedure can significantly accelerate SCF computations requiring exact integrals.

 After the iterations are completed, a number of one-electron properties are printed, and some bookkeeping is performed to set up possible correlated